metakgp/iitkgp-erp-login-pypi/README.md

 ##### Using

-Let's suppose you saved the erp creds file as `erpcreds.py`.
-Then in order to use it you will just have to import it:
+Let's suppose you have saved the ERP credentials file as `erpcreds.py`.
+To use it, you can simply import it in your Python script using the following code:

 ```python
 import erpcreds